Lugar de celebración:

 Rapid growth in grid-connected energy storage installations is occurring in several jurisdictions, and is likely to be repeated in many other countries in the near future, especially for battery systems.
 Purchasers and lenders are becoming more experienced, and comfortable with the technology.
 However, there is growing realisation that control systems are poorly understood, complex, and likely to become more complex as installations attempt to extract further value from more value streams.

-Join us on Thursday, September 29 at 1 pm ET for an informative webinar educating purchasers, lenders, owners and insurers about DNV GL’s views and experience on control of energy storage, focusing in particular on battery systems.
-The presentation will start by reviewing the principles of control, from the low level battery management systems, up to complex systems seeking to optimise income from multiple value streams, including forecasting.
-It will then move on to discuss specific issues that DNV GL has encountered in validating control algorithms, testing battery systems, and in assessing risks for owners and lenders.
-The webinar will finish with a review of some specific examples.
-Reserve your spot today!
+On Thursday, September 29, DNV GL hosted an informative webinar educating purchasers, lenders, owners and insurers about DNV GL’s views and experience on control of energy storage, focusing in particular on battery systems.
+The presentation began by reviewing the principles of control, from the low level battery management systems, up to complex systems seeking to optimise income from multiple value streams, including forecasting.
+It also discussed specific issues that DNV GL has encountered in validating control algorithms, testing battery systems, and in assessing risks for owners and lenders.
+The webinar also includes a review of some specific examples.
+Download the on-demand recording.

 Who should attend?